sophongo/sophdoc/docs/en/admin/insight/quickstart/otel/golang/meter.md

 You can then check your metrics at `http://localhost:8888/metrics`.

 Next, combine it with a Prometheus `ServiceMonitor` to complete the metrics integration.
-If you want to expose custom metrics, please refer to [opentelemetry-java-docs/prometheus](https://github.com/open-telemetry/opentelemetry-java-docs/blob/main/prometheus/README.md).
+If you want to expose custom metrics, refer to [opentelemetry-java-docs/prometheus](https://github.com/open-telemetry/opentelemetry-java-docs/blob/main/prometheus/README.md).

 The process is mainly divided into two steps: